Most wild varieties of mushrooms are poisonous for humans and birds alike. Even edible mushrooms can contain agaritine, hydrazine, and formaldehyde.

 Converting food into energy causes oxidative stress due to the production of free radicals.

-Free radicals cause damage to the body’s cells and proteins, increasing the risk of life-threatening conditions like coronary heart disease, cancer, and Alzheimer’s disease.
+Free radicals cause damage to the body’s cells and proteins, increasing the risk of life-threatening conditions like coronary heart disease and cancer.

 Replacing antioxidants can help protect the body from the damage caused by oxidative stress.